aduy2408/gymfixer/LLM.md

 Current behavior:

 - The ViTPose backend predicts COCO-17 body keypoints.
-- Those 17 keypoints are mapped into the existing MediaPipe-style 33-landmark slots so the current gates, angle extraction, phase detector, skeleton preview, and feedback rules can be reused.
+- Those 17 keypoints are mapped into the existing MediaPipe-style 33-landmark slots so the current gates, exercise-specific angle extraction, phase detector, skeleton preview, and feedback rules can be reused.
 - Missing MediaPipe-only landmarks are marked invisible.
 - The prototype uses the whole frame as the single-person box.
 This is fine for controlled single-person videos, but a detector/crop stage should be added for loose framing or multiple people.
 - ViTPose has no MediaPipe-style `z` depth.
 Any rule using `z` should be treated as less informative under ViTPose.